Is there an SAT or ACT requirement?

 Does it help to have an alumni reference?

 Not necessarily.
 While we appreciate hearing from our alumni with regard to prospective students, the content of the reference information typically carries more weight.
-We prefer that references come from personnel that are familiar with candidates’ high school academic experience or work experiences, and alumni may not always be familiar with candidates in these areas.
+We prefer that references come from personnel that are familiar with candidates’ high school academic experiences or work experiences, and alumni may not always be familiar with candidates in these areas.
 If they are, we welcome their references.
 Alumni may have insight into an applicant’s character, and this information is appreciated in reference format.

 When may I schedule an interview?